applitools/tutorial-storybook-react/README.md

         * Windows: `set APPLITOOLS_API_KEY=<Your API Key>`

     * Set your Applitools API Key inside the **applitools.config.js** file via the `apiKey` setting.
-        * Note: If you are not using the Eyes public cloud, you will need to update the `serverUrl` to your Eyes server URL in the **applitools.config.js** configuration file.
+        * Note: If you are not using the Eyes public cloud, you will need to update the `serverUrl` to your Eyes server URL in the **applitools.config.js** configuration file or set via an `APPLITOOLS_SERVER_URL` environment variable.

 3. Run the example test
     ```sh